-Instagram’s business page option will initially only be available to companies that already have a business page on Facebook, but the option could be opened up to everyone at a later date.
-For businesses that already have an existing Instagram account, admins for the page will soon be able to convert it to the business profile through the settings tab.
+For businesses that already have an existing Instagram account, admins for the page will be able to convert it to the business profile through the settings tab.

-Instagram’s business pages will include a more robust bio that can include a website URL, street address, and directions for the location.
-The page will also include a contact button beside the profile photo that can be programmed to allow customers to either call or email businesses straight from their Instagram page.
+Instagram’s business pages include a more robust bio that can include a website URL, street address, and directions for the location.
+The page also includes a contact button beside the profile photo that can be programmed to allow customers to either call or email businesses straight from their Instagram page.

-Instagram will also allow business accounts to moderate comments and block comments with words or phrases often reported as offensive from appearing on your posts.
+Instagram also allows business accounts to moderate comments and block comments with words or phrases often reported as offensive from appearing on your posts.